recyclarr/recyclarr/wiki/Python-Migration-Guide.md

 this page is to document all of the differences so you can learn the new command line and migrate your configuration over.

+## Sonarr-specific Differences

+- Release profile names that previously used `WEB-DL` now use `Series`.
+This may require you to manually remove release profiles that start with `[Trash] WEB-DL`.

 ## Command Line Differences

 The biggest differences are: